pdawyndt/You-Dont-Know-JS/this & object prototypes/ch3.md

 The `TypeError` tells us we cannot change a non-writable property.

 **Note:** We will discuss getters/setters shortly, but briefly, you can observe that `writable:false` means a value cannot be changed, which is somewhat equivalent to if you defined a no-op setter.
-Actually, your no-op setter would need to throw a `TypeError` when called, to be truly conformant to `writable:false`.
+Actually, your no-op setter would need throw a `TypeError` when called, to be truly conformant to `writable:false`.

 #### Configurable